kshreyash3/Data-forecasting-Telecom/README.md

-# Data-forecasting-Telecom
+Jio Forecasting Project

-Forecasted Telecom company's consumer growth and data throughput using ARIMA and SARIMA to optimize network efficiency.
+This project focuses on forecasting telecommunication data to predict the increase in Jio's consumer base and its impact on data throughput.
+Using ARIMA and SARIMA models, the project analyzes historical data trends to provide insights into future network demand.
+The results help optimize resource allocation, improve network efficiency, and ensure a seamless user experience.